yuchdev/Articles/articles/personal/sol-invictus-14.md

 "There are funny people here," he said.
 "When I was filling out documents for the car, two bearded men came up to me and asked -- where are you from?
 I thought if I said I was from America, they'd say something rude.
 And I answer: from California.
 He asked -- where is it?
 And the second one says -- oh, I remember, *Californication*.
 We were watching at the camp..."

 "Californication," I repeated.
 "A beautiful word.
 There's something antlike about him.
-Was there such a TV series too?"
+Was there such a TV show too?"

-"Everything in the world is a TV series that has already been."
+"Everything in the world is a TV show that has already been."

 The Toyota really looked very old, even ancient.
 After opening the trunk, Frank threw our bags in there and said: